ethereum/ethereum-org-website/src/content/developers/docs/evm/opcodes/index.md

 ---
-title: Opcodes for the Ethereum Virtual Machine (EVM)
+title: Opcodes for the EVM
 description: An introduction to the opcodes for the Ethereum virtual machine.
 lang: en
 sidebar: true